 Good Secrets Management in Kubernetes

-You probably handling your manifest and deployment secrets in kube like this
+You are probably handling secrets in Kubernetes like this today:

 apiVersion: apps/v1